calloncampbell/Azure-API-Management-Demo/Demos/Demo1 - Create APIM/README.md

     | Field | Details |
     | ----- | ------- |
-    Name | apim-conference-demo[random number]; the random number is to ensure the name is globally unique.
+    Name | apim-consumption-demo[random number]; the random number is to ensure the name is globally unique.
     Subscription | Select the subscription you want to use from the dropdown.
     Resource group | Click on **Create new** to create a new resource group and give it a name of rg-apim-demo Location | Select from the list and choose a location that is close to you.
 For me I choose: `(Canada) Canada Central`